 There are a number of specialized career colleges that might not require a high GPA to enroll in a college program.
 This might be especially true if you are enrolling in a diploma or certificate program such as a massage therapy diploma, web & mobile marketing certificate, or a health administration certificate for example.
 Once you have gained a diploma or certificate at an accredited institution, such as Fremont College, it may be easy to continue your education by enrolling into an associate degree program.

 Does Fremont University have a GPA Minimum?

-Currently, Fremont College does not require a minimum GPA to enroll into a program, whether that be a diploma, certificate or degree program.
+Currently, Fremont College does not require a minimum GPA to enroll in a program, whether that be a diploma, certificate or degree program.
 Candidates will need to be high school graduates or equivalent, among other requirements.
 Be sure to visit our Admissions page for additional details, or simply fill out the form on this page for quick answers.

 GPA Admission Requirements

 When applying to college there is no set GPA that will get you accepted into every school you apply to, as they might each have their own unique set of requirements.
 Some colleges might set a baseline of 3.0 for freshman and transfer students to be able to enroll in classes.
 Other schools might accept lower GPAs.
 As you may have guessed, GPA is dependent on factors such as your high school setting, your instructors’ teaching style, the classes you have taken, and grading policies.

-If you are going to be applying for admission to any of the following schools, we have published a few of their requirements from information we have noted from past years.
+If you are going to be applying for admission to any of the following schools, we have published a few of their requirements from the information we have noted from past years.

 |College Name||Avg.
 GPA for Admitted Applicants||Percent of Applications Accepted|